25 May 2023 | Published by Jodie Wilkinson

 You don’t need to worry about any cables or wires.
 To process payments, this machine uses 3G to connect to the strongest mobile network (Vodafone, O2 or EE).
 This means you can take card payments from anywhere in the UK where you have a signal.

 If you’re a mobile business, like a caterer, courier, taxi or mobile beautician, it’s a great way to take payments.

 The cost can depend on a number of things, including which card provider you choose.
-We make it easy to get started with us.
+But we make it easy at takepayments to get started with us.

-When you’re ready, one of our local Payment Consultants will come and meet you to learn more about you and how your business runs.
-They’ll then work together with you to create a personalised pricing package based on your needs.
+When you’re ready, one of our local Payment Consultants will come and meet with you to learn more about you and how your business runs.
+They’ll then create a personalised pricing package based on your needs.

-There’s no joining fees when you choose takepayments, and no exit fees if you choose to leave at the end of your contract.
+There are no joining fees when you choose takepayments and no exit fees if you decide to leave at the end of your contract.